 At the beginning of the pandemic I did a plank for one minute a day which led me to achieve other fitness goals.

 Here’s an excellent TedTalk about ways to change behavior.

 Lack of awareness

-During Joyful Educator Lab I share a process to regularly reflect on your personal and professional life.
+During Joyful Leadership Institute I share a process to regularly reflect on your personal and professional life.
 Without reflection most are unaware that they even need to take time for themselves.
 The notion of “busy-ness” has overtaken our society and as people rush from one task to the next, meaningful reflection has been pushed to the wayside.

 A strategy to help improve your awareness is to take time to nurture your interests and hobbies outside of work and family.
 This strategy will help you stay connected to who you are as a person – even an hour a week will help!

 I hope you found this week’s installment of Weekly Self-Care Tips for Educators helpful.
-If you would like to bring Joyful Educator Lab to your school, schedule a Vision Call to discuss the unique needs of your school or District.
+If this resonates with you, we invite you to explore our informational webinar on the benefits of the Joyful Leadership Institute or schedule a Vision Call through my Calendly link to discuss potential further engagement.